-Notice the similarity between the pseudocode examined previously and the steps B, C, and D of the loopOnce() function.
+>>HERENotice the similarity between the pseudocode examined previously and the steps B, C, and D of the loopOnce() function.
 That is, the drawing of the scene or game in step B, the calculation of the elapsed time since last update in step C, and the prioritization of update if the engine is lagging behind.

 The main difference is that the outermost while loop is implemented based on the HTML5 requestAnimationFrame() function call at step A. The requestAnimationFrame() function will, at an approximated rate of 60 times per second, invoke the function pointer that is passed in as its parameter.
 In this case, the loopOnce() function will be called continuously at approximately 60 times per second.
 Notice that each call to the requestAnimationFrame() function will result in exactly one execution of the corresponding loopOnce() function and thus draw only once.
 However, if the system is lagging, multiple updates can occur during this single frame.